-- (a) Part-time Instructors are responsible for all instruction and grading in an assigned course. - (b) Part-time Instructor(s) will be available to meet with students outside of the official classroom time. - (c) Limitations on part-time teaching are listed in Article 17.2(f). - (d) Part-time Instructors may apply to their Dean for marking assistance.
+- (a) Part-time Instructors are responsible for all instruction and evaluation for the portion of the course to which they are assigned as outlined in their employment contract. - (b) Part-time Instructor(s) will be available to meet with students outside of the official classroom time. - (c) Limitations on part-time teaching are listed in Article 17.2(f). - (d) Part-time Instructors may apply to their Dean for marking assistance.